Data-Epic/abiodun/README.md

 Python global is a keyword that allows a user to modify a variable outside of the current scope.
 It is used to create global variables from a non-global scope i.e inside a function.
 Global keyword is used inside a function only when we want to do assignments or when we want to change a variable.
 Global is not needed for printing and accessing.
 Rules of global keyword
-If a variable is assigned a value anywhere within the function’s body, it’s assumed to be local unless explicitly declared as global.
+-If a variable is assigned a value anywhere within the function’s body, it’s assumed to be local unless explicitly declared as global.
-Variables that are only referenced inside a function are implicitly global.
+-Variables that are only referenced inside a function are implicitly global.
-We use a global in Python to use a global variable inside a function.
+-We use a global in Python to use a global variable inside a function.
-There is no need to use a global keyword in Python outside a function. x = 15
+-There is no need to use a global keyword in Python outside a function. x = 15

 def change():